Riegooo/Riegooo/README.md

 # 👋 Hi there
-Computer Science student focused on backend development, aspiring to become a Software Engineer.
-Passionate about building efficient, scalable systems while continuously learning and improving.
+Computer Science student specializing in backend development, with a goal of becoming a Software Engineer.
+Passionate about building efficient and scalable systems while continuously learning and improving my skills.

 > “Talk is cheap.
 Show me the code.” — Linus Torvalds